 - a.
-Tentative rulings are issued at the court's discretion. - b.
+Tentative rulings are issued at the court's discretion.
+If a tentative ruling has not been issued, parties or their attorney(s) of record are to appear at the scheduled hearing. - b.
 Tentative Rulings are available on the Court's Website.
 Civil and probate tentative rulings for matters set on the law and motion calendar are issued no later than 3:00 p.m. the business day before the scheduled hearing.
 Tentative rulings are available on the court's website.